egel-lang/egel/man/egel.1.md

    `[ I::int -> "an int" | C::cons -> "a cons" ]`

- * Let expressions assign values to intermediateries.
+ * Let expressions assign values to intermediaries.

    `let X = 1 + 2 in X * X`